KeatonTech/Fashion-Language/README.md

 **Fashion was a fun experiment in replacing CSS with a more powerful kind of stylesheet, and it saw some successes.
-Unfortunately, it turns out to be very difficult to reliably overcome the, let's call it quirkiness, or CSS.
-Fashion also currently has some major compatibility problems with Internet Explorer due to some nonstandard behavior in its stylesheet implementation.
+Unfortunately, it turns out to be very difficult to reliably overcome the, let's call it quirkiness, of CSS.
+Fashion also currently has some major compatibility problems with Internet Explorer due to nonstandard behavior in its stylesheet implementation.
 It's a fun language to play around with, and maybe it will inspire others to tackle the beast that is CSS, but I would strongly advise against using it on real projects.**

 # Fashion: Style + Smarts